micro-os-plus/micro-test-plus-xpack/README.md

 ✓ The Answer - test suite passed (1 check passed, 0 checks failed, in 1 test case)
 ```

-In case that the function returns the wrong answer, the test will also fail;
+In case the function returns the wrong answer, the test will fail;
 for example:

 ```c++